Chapter 43: The Ties That Bind

 And there was only one person who could give them to her.

-Adrian stood alone in his study, a glass of whiskey untouched in his hand.
+Adrian stood alone in his study, an untouched glass of whiskey in his hand.
 He should have known Genevieve would appear sooner or later.
 That woman had never known when to stop meddling.

 Laurent's hand was all over this.